The Chermside & Districts Historical Society in action

 On 24 August 1899, George and Mary Marchant, wealthy soft drink manufacturers, bought the portion of Murphy's Paddock bounded by Ellison, Murphy and Gympie Roads, a parcel of forty hectares that is today's Marchant Park.

-Our members enjoy monthly meetings on the first Sunday of every month (except January and COVID-19 dependent).
+Our members enjoy monthly meetings on the first Sunday of every month (except January).
 Our meetings include guest speakers, afternoon tea and a chance to meet others who live in the local area and learn more about our local history.

 Our society also acts as a repository for local organisations by accepting their archives and storing them in our archive room where they are available for the community to research.
-To view our archives, please visit us on our regular open days on the first Saturday of the month from 2-4pm (except January) or contact us to book in an appointment.
+To view our archives, please visit us on our regular open days on the first Saturday of the month from 2-4pm (except January), to book an appointment, click here.

 Our society has a phenomenal researcher and archivist who may be able to help solve some of your family history mysteries in our district.
 Our district includes – Aspley, Bald Hills, Boondall, Bracken Ridge, Bridgeman Downs, Carseldine, Chermside, Chermside West, Everton Park, Fitzgibbon, Geebung, Kedron, McDowall, Stafford, Stafford Heights, Taigum, Wavell Heights, Zillmere.
 Contact email@example.com with your questions or to organise an appointment.